scalate/scalate/scalate-website/src/documentation/ssp-reference.md

 ### Velocity style directives

-To perform logical branching or looping Scalate supports [Velocity](http://velocity.apache.org/) style directives - from version 1.1 onwards.
+To perform logical branching or looping Scalate supports [Velocity](http://velocity.apache.org/) style directives.

 The velocity style directives all start with a `#` and either take an expression in parens, or don't.